 A straightforward solution to question-aware data prep is to prompt an LLM to prepare tables, leveraging its ability to interpret the specific requirements of NL questions.
-Specifically, given the input token constraints of LLMs, it is often infeasible to supply an entire table and request a fully prepared table as output.
-Therefore, a more effective strategy employs few-shot prompting to generate data prep programs.
 For instance, consider the table in Figure~\ref{fig:fewshot_code_based_data_prep} with columns \term{Date}, \term{Cyclist}, \term{Medal} and \term{Age}, and question: ``\emph{Which country has the most medals in total in February}''.
-The few-shot prompting strategy prompts an LLM with a task description and a few demonstrations, and requests the LLM to generate Python programs as shown in Figure~\ref{fig:fewshot_code_based_data_prep}.
+A few-shot prompting strategy prompts an LLM with a task description and a few demonstrations, and requests the LLM to generate Python programs as shown in Figure~\ref{fig:fewshot_code_based_data_prep}.

 However, this LLM-based solution may encounter the following limitations when performing question-aware data prep for TQA.